POSTED BY July 18, 2017 COMMENTS (12)ON

-The world these days is such that its every easy to SPEND money on things you don’t really need.
-You spend on mobiles, gadgets, parties, travelling and consuming various things (nothing wrong in these things).
-However beyond a point, you start crossing the limits and you start “wasting” money at the cost of future.
+The world these days is such that it’s very easy to SPEND money on things you don’t really need.
+You spend on mobiles, gadgets, parties, traveling and consuming various things (nothing wrong in these things).
+However, beyond a point, you start crossing the limits and you start “wasting” money at the cost of the future.

 You should check this excellent simple video by Brain Tracy on why you should save at least 10% of your salary if you are a beginner investor.

-If you do not spread your investments across months, then there are a good chances that if the markets fall suddenly, its impact will be high on your wealth.
-In the same way the upside potential is also high.
+If you do not spread your investments across months, then there are good chances that if the markets fall suddenly, its impact will be high on your wealth.
+In the same way, the upside potential is also high.
 But let’s focus on the risk part here.

 If your investments are happening each month on a regular basis, then your investments are spread over all kind of markets like bull and bear market (assuming your investments are happening in mutual funds SIP)

-So if you want to control the risk part, it’s a good idea to let your investments happen on monthly basis and not one time basis.
-The good example for this is SIP in ELSS vs. One time investment in ELSS for 80C.
+So if you want to control the risk part, it’s a good idea to let your investments happen on a monthly basis and not a one-time basis.
+A good example of this is SIP in ELSS vs. One time investment in ELSS for 80C.